-Migrate to Named Tunnels with Load Balancer · Cloudflare for Teams documentation
+Migrate to Named Tunnels with Load Balancer

 Traffic tab of the Cloudflare dashboard.
 Input a public-facing DNS hostname for a domain in your Cloudflare account.

 Next, create an origin pool for the load balancer.
-This will be a group of origins, whether Argo Tunnel connections or traditional IP addresses, used by the load balancer.
+This will be a group of origins, whether Cloudflare Tunnel connections or traditional IP addresses, used by the load balancer.

 In Legacy mode, adding a new instance of